 The NFL-sanctioned Athletes in Action Super Bowl Breakfast has taken place in the Super Bowl host city every year since 1988, drawing sellout crowds to hear from some of sport’s biggest names.
 The Bart Starr Award, presented at the breakfast, honors Starr’s lifelong commitment to serving as a positive role model to his family, teammates and community.
 The winner of the Bart Starr Award is determined by NFL-player balloting at the end of the regular season, making it one of only two individual honors selected by the players themselves.

-Benjamin Watson of the Baltimore Ravens is the winner of the 2018 Bart Starr Award for outstanding character, integrity and leadership on and off the field.
-Watson was selected by his peers in the NFL, making this the only award voted on by all the players other than the Pro Bowl.
+Demario Davis of the New Orleans Saints is the winner of the 2021 Bart Starr Award for outstanding character, integrity and leadership on and off the field.
+Davis was selected by his peers in the NFL, making this the only award – other than the Pro Bowl – voted on by all the players.

 NFL, 2003 - 2008